 A handy source of available images is at http://docs.openstack.org/image-guide/obtain-images.html.
-There is also a guide for creating images manually, from an ISO, at https://docs.openstack.org/image-guide/create-images-manually.html.
-Both of the URIs are for major, and some minor distributions, and they also include guidance for versions of Microsoft Windows.
+The URI lists where images for major, and some minor distributions, can be picked up from.

 Cirros is one of the distributions listed there.
 It is a distribution that aims at providing a small, but reasonably functional cloud instance.
 The Cirros image listed there can therefore be used for setting up a small standalone instance, suitable for an m1.xtiny flavor, which is useful for basic testing purposes.